 Modernize your classic SharePoint sites

 SharePoint Online is continuously evolving and improving, which is a great thing for you as a consumer of the service.
 One of the key improvements is the availability of modern sites, which are modern Office 365 group-connected team sites or communication sites, combined with improved functionality that can be consumed from a beautiful modern user interface.
+To learn more about modern checkout the SharePoint classic and modern experiences article.

 All of this is great, but you might ask yourself, I have lots of classic (team) sites...how do I bring them into the modern SharePoint world?